astropy/astropy/docs/utils/data.rst

  * Set ``astropy.utils.iers.conf.auto_download = False`` in your ``astropy`` config
-   file (see :ref:`astropy_config`) or in your code so that ``astropy`` will not automatically attempt to download a newer version of the IERS-A table than the one already bundled in the ``astropy-iers-data`` package.
+   file (see :ref:`astropy_config`) or in your code so that ``astropy`` will not attempt to download a newer version of the IERS-A table than the one already bundled in the ``astropy-iers-data`` package.
 To update the IERS-A table, do one of the following:

    * Upgrade the ``astropy-iers-data`` package.
    * Write a simple script that sets ``astropy.utils.iers.conf.auto_download =